ObjectManagementGroup/mdsa-omg-spec/README.txt

     Note that there *is no section 3 Bibliography*.
 LaTeX creates a bibliography for you, automatically, based on what sources you cite from the .bib files, and ensures it is formatted according to OMG requirements.

     Note also that if you are converting an already published specification to this system, then there is no reason (other than historical preservation) to fill in the 0 Section files.
 The 0 Section is only for Submissions being considered for first issuance and publication, and Section 0 is stripped out prior to 1.0 (or 2.0, etc) being released.
-Leave them untouched, empty them, or remove them, and set \initialsubmission to false in Submission_Setup.tex.
+Leave them untouched, empty them, or remove them, and set \initialsubmission to false in Specification_Setup.tex.

-    - submission.bib is your personal bibliography file, add your non-OMG, non-ISO, non-W3 references here.
+    - specification.bib is your personal bibliography file, add your non-OMG, non-ISO, non-W3 references here.
 For help with creating .bib entries, you can refer to any number of online resources, but we recommend starting with the biblatex documentation at: https://www.overleaf.com/learn/latex/Bibliography_management_in_LaTeX .

     - In addition, you are free to create new files at this level for inclusion, if you would like.
 You would include them in your document using \subimport{}{MyFile}